theaniketraj/VeloCD/content/pages/index.md

       type: TitleBlock
     subtitle: Empower Your CI/CD Workflow with VeloCD.
     text: >
-      *Whether you have a question, feedback, or a collaboration proposal— we’d love to hear from you.
+      *Whether you've a question or feedback - we'd love to hear from you.
 Our team is committed to continuous improvement, and your insights help us shape a more efficient and powerful version management experience.
-Reach out today and let’s build the future of CI/CD automation together.*
+Reach out today and let's build the future of CI/CD automation together.*
     media:
       fields:
         - name: name